-Burmese Ethnology Burmese Origins – Ancient Burmese history before the advent of the Buddhism is quite vague, many historians have theorized and written about its ancient history but much of it on written on assumption.
+Burmese Ethnology Burmese Origins – Ancient Burmese history before the advent of the Buddhism is quite vague, many historians have theorized and written about its ancient history, but much of it written on assumption.
 Records from very early Burmese history are rare, due to its turbulent history of invaders, excessive vandalism by its victors, internal conflicts and earthquakes.

 It is thought that Burma was originally occupied by a Negrito race, which extended its habitat from the Andamans to the Philippines.
 After which it was succeeded by another of a different stock, the Mon-Khmer, represented by the Talaings, and Cambodians, as well as a some scattered tribes of Khasias in Assam, Palaungs and Was in the Northern Shan States.